 The Windows installer now places files in the Program Files area rather than system services.
 Several features previously unavailable on Windows are now available, including “delv” and the “export library” APIs including libirs.
-They Python tools “dnssec-coverage” and “dnssec-checds” can now be enabled on Windows via “Configure”, but are not included in the installation zip files.
+The Python tools “dnssec-coverage” and “dnssec-checds” can now be enabled on Windows via “Configure”, but are not included in the installation zip files.
 All versions of Visual Studio up to 2013 are now supported, and support has been added for 64-bit builds.

-Source Identity Token (SIT) Similar to DNS Cookies, (invented by Donald Eastlake and described in draft-eastlake-dnsext-cookies-04), these are designed to enable clients to detect off-path spoofed responses, and to enable servers to detect spoofed-source queries.
+Source Identity Token (SIT), similar to DNS Cookies (invented by Donald Eastlake and described in draft-eastlake-dnsext-cookies-04); these are designed to enable clients to detect off-path spoofed responses, and to enable servers to detect spoofed-source queries.
 Servers can be configured to send smaller responses to clients that have not identified themselves using a SIT option, reducing the effectiveness of amplification attacks.
-RRL processing has also been updated: clients proven to be legitimate via SIT are not subject to rate limiting.
+RRL processing has also been updated; clients proven to be legitimate via SIT are not subject to rate limiting.
 This feature is experimental in BIND 9.10 as the draft is updated.

 Finally, in addition to all the new features and performance enhancements, there are some changes in existing features that you need to know about.

-- “Named” now preserves the capitalization of names when responding to queries.
+named now preserves the capitalization of names when responding to queries.
 For instance, a query for “example.com” may be answered with “example.COM” if the name was configured that way in the zone file.
 Some clients have a bug causing them to depend on the older behavior.
 Previously the case of the answer always matched the case of the query, rather than the case of the name configured in the DNS.
-Such clients can now be specified in the new “no-case-compress” ACL: this will restore the older behavior of
+Such clients can now be specified in the new “no-case-compress” ACL; this will restore the older behavior of

 What's New from ISC